-Savannah Group recently hosted its inaugural Media, Sports and Entertainment dinner for a selection of prominent senior executives, hosted by Tony Simpson, Phil Peters and George Williams.
+Savannah Group recently hosted its inaugural Media, Sports and Entertainment dinner for a selection of prominent senior executives, hosted by George Williams.
 The focus of the dinner was a discussion around how an ever more digital future will impact businesses of all shapes and sizes within the Media, Sport and Entertainment industry.

 We welcomed former FT columnist, author and futurist Ade McCormack as our guest speaker who gave a short summary of what he sees as societies move into the fourth business model: the digital age.
 What follows are key insights from both Ade’s presentation and the following discussion.

 The digital age is a return to our anthropological routes as hunter-gatherers.
 Over the past 150 years, humans have moved out of the fields as farmers and into the cities as factory workers.
 These heavily routine based jobs left humans craving the mobility, sociality and creativity that they experienced as hunter-gatherers in the Savannah.

 What we are already starting to see over the past decade and what we’ll see more of in the future are businesses that look to harness the cognitive functions of humans by building and designing workplaces and organisations that give us the freedom to do what we are best at.
 At the same time, humans will continue to augment themselves with technology through wearable or injectable technology.

 Leaders of the future will therefore be apt at using the significant amount of data and analytics available to them to inform decisions, and will look to the people within the business to drive the business strategy rather than dictating a strategy that rapidly becomes outdated from the top of the organisation.